 What are the best baitcaster lures?
 Baitcasters are a must-have for most bass anglers.
 They can be used in the majority of applications, but not all.
 Using the incorrect reel for a specific tactic can ruin your fishing day and your chances of success.

-Use lures with a baitcaster if the total weight of the lure PLUS the added sinker exceeds 18 ounces.
-Topwater lures, crankbaits, jerkbaits, spinnerbaits, buzzbaits, swim jigs, punch baits, swimbaits, flipping baits, and soft plastics are the most common lures used with a baitcaster.
+When the combined weight of the lure and sinker goes beyond 18 ounces, you should use lures with a baitcaster.
+Baitcasters are typically employed with topwater lures, crankbaits, jerkbaits, spinnerbaits, buzzbaits, swim jigs, punch baits, swimbaits, flipping baits, and soft plastics, which are among the popular types of lures used with this equipment.

 On baitcaster reels, certain techniques, strategies, and tactics work best.
 Baitcaster rod and reel setups are ideal for power fishing and some types of finesse fishing.
 I’ll go over 9 of the best baits and lures to use with a baitcaster in the section below.